Mikhail-Ramirez/SPARTN/README.md

 ---

+## Directories
+- **.legacy**: The old files from the first semester.
+Mikhail reorganized the GitHub into the current organization, but he left everything in .legacy in case if something from last semester needed to be found.
+- **MATLAB_AI**:  The files pertaining to the AI that identifies drones from dound data from the microphones.
+- **android_app**:  The files that run the android application.
+Created with Android Studio.
+- **assets**:  Images and files we used for the project.
+Includes the poster and progress reports!
+- **config**:  Contains the config information for the main program.
+- **data**:  The raw data from the experiments.
+- **experiments**: The programs Mikhail used for the experiments.
+- **src**:  The files that contain the code for the main program.

+---

 ## Conclusion
 The **SPARTN Drone Detection Network** offers an innovative, affordable, and portable solution to detecting and tracking drones in real-time.
 By combining RF and acoustic detection, the system provides a comprehensive tool for safeguarding civilian and military airspaces.
 Our future work will focus on refining detection accuracy, classification capabilities, and system reliability.